dan-turner/manuel-js/README.md

   --value a98049c7251b6b12785da9666e10e14cd1cfcddc
 ```

+## Supported Formats

+Manuel supports both `yaml` and `json`, it will guess the format based on the extension of the `--file` argument or you can specify explicitly with the `--format` argument.

 ## Configuration

 Options can be specified as arguments (as above), or in config files, or a combination of both.
 Values are merged in the following order precedence, from lowest to highest: